 #2 DESIGN – The Most Important Criteria for Purchasing Decision

 In the leather goods market, design prevails over the brand.
-This is a common mistake to think that Chinese consumers are only interested in brands.
+This is a common mistake to think that Chinese consumers are only interested in luxury brands, regardless of the design of the luxury goods they produce.
 They are way more educated on each brand DNA, values, and heritage.
 Even if they like your brand, it is not enough.
 You need to have a unique, recognizable, and innovative design.

-If you want to promote your handbags collection, you definitely need to look after your branding and your e-reputation.
+If you want to promote your handbag collection, you definitely need to look after your branding and your e-reputation.
 In China, you need to build strong and positive visibility.
 You should always remember that Chinese netizens spend 6 hours online per day.
 They will never buy your product if you do not exist on the internet or if you fail at building a good image.
-This is where the importance of a Chinese community manager lies in!
+This is where the importance of a Chinese community manager lies!

 #3 NICKNAMES – A Passion for Giving Chinese Names to International Bags

 Luxury brands are always promoting their brand heritage by giving their bags French, English, or Italian names.
 A great decision for the brand image… which gets a strong impact on sales in China.
 Why?
 Because the majority of Chinese customers can encounter difficulties saying an international name.
 The more complicated your name is, the less Chinese will talk about your brand.